-Well done.
-You should now have a running EC2 instance built from the Semarchy AMI, which contains a pre-installed Tomcat instance, a preconfigured PostgreSQL with appropriate schemas, and the latest version of Semarchy xDM.
+You should now have a running EC2 instance created from the Semarchy AMI.
+This instance includes a pre-installed Tomcat, a preconfigured PostgreSQL database with the necessary schemas, and the latest version of Semarchy xDM.

-In the next step, you will learn how to connect to xDM and log in.
+In the next section, you will learn how to connect to xDM and log in.

 Select your instance.